 Business between related companies “at arm’s length”

 One might be tempted to transfer the goods at a high price to realize the bulk of the profit in Hong Kong.
-However, the goods cannot be transferred at an inflated price to keep the profit in low-tax Hong Kong and out of the higher taxed U.S. The transfer price between the Hong Kong and the U.S. companies must reflect the fair market value of the product, as if sold between independent companies.
+However, you cannot transfer the goods at an inflated price to keep the profit in low-tax Hong Kong and out of the higher-taxed U.S. The transfer price between the Hong Kong and the U.S. companies must reflect the fair market value of the product as if sold between independent companies.

 The two companies must deal with each other “at arm’s length”, like two companies that are not controlled by the same owner.